 How To Choose Between Paper and Plastic Dinnerware

 "Paper or plastic?"
-It's not just the question you have to answer as you’re checking out at the grocery store.
-It’s a question you’ll have to ask yourself as you plan an event where porcelain plates aren't an option.
-You have an abundance of choices when it comes to sets of single-use dinnerware, but all the shapes and colors on the market come down to one distinction, and on this occasion, it's a distinction with a difference.
+It's not just the question you must answer as you check out at the grocery store.
+As you plan an event where porcelain plates aren't an option, you'll have to ask yourself.
+You have an abundance of choices regarding sets of single-use dinnerware, but all the shapes and colors on the market come down to one distinction, and on this occasion, it's a distinction with a difference.
 Confused?
 We'll show you how to choose between paper and plastic dinnerware as you set your table.

 The Pros and Cons of Paper

-"Go green" is the mantra of the 2020s, and it's no surprise as to why.
-We can hear the clock ticking against us when it comes to climate change and sustaining our natural resources.
+"Go green" is the mantra of the 2020s, and it's no surprise why.
+We can hear the clock ticking against us regarding climate change and sustaining our natural resources.
 With that in mind, the intuitive choice for disposable dinnerware would appear to be paper products, which use a renewable resource rather than their petroleum-based plastic competitors.
 Seems obvious, right?
 Not so fast.
 Those paper products might be more plastic than you think.
-While paper plates aren't 100-percent waterproof—ask anyone who's ever tried to eat watermelon off of one—they do benefit from a thin layer of a petroleum-derived wax that makes them more resistant to liquids and much less biodegradable.
-Once you've eaten from paper dinnerware, forget about recycling them—recycling facilities can't treat them, so they're headed to the landfill where they'll sit beside the pizza boxes and milk cartons.
+While paper plates aren't 100 percent waterproof—ask anyone who's ever tried to eat watermelon off of one—they do benefit from a thin layer of a petroleum-derived wax that makes them more resistant to liquids and much less biodegradable.
+Once you've eaten from paper dinnerware, forget about recycling them—recycling facilities can't treat them, so they're headed to the landfill, where they'll sit beside the pizza boxes and milk cartons.

 Plastic Dinnerware: Benefits and Drawbacks